xn-intenton-z2a/repository0-crucible/seeds/MISSION-owl-builder.md

 # Mission Statement

-**owl-builder** is a versatile JavaScript library and CLI tool designed to:
+**owl-builder** is a JavaScript library and CLI tool designed to:
 - Build OWL ontologies from public data sources.
-- Persist and manage ontologies as files.
+- Read and Persist and OWL ontologies as JSON files.
+- Merge OWL ontologies as JSON files.
-- Provide intuitive tools for querying via a CLI
+- Provide tools for querying OWL ontologies stored as JSON via a CLI.

-Our goal is to deliver a robust, user-friendly platform that empowers users to efficiently build and explore ontological data.
+- Generate formats to aid import into a GraphDB such as Neo4j.

+owl-builder is a simple CLI tool which will facilitate the creation of OWL ontologies from public data sources, and to provide a set of tools for managing the OWL ontologies in a JSON format.
+The CLI wll use a JavaScript library to which is also exports functions at the same level as the CLI tool, and a REST API for the same functions.